Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/04-Polyphase-Channelizer/README.md

 ## Build and Run Design

-The polyphase channelizer design can be built easly from the command line.
+The polyphase channelizer design can be built easily from the command line.

 ### Setup & Initialization